-The aggrieved employee shall present his grievance in writing to the Road Superintendent.
-The Road Superintendent shall obtain the facts concerning the alleged grievance and shall within five (5) working days of receipt of the written grievance conduct a meeting between himself, his representative, if needed, and the aggrieved employee.
-The aggrieved employee, at his request. may be accompanied at this meeting by his union steward and/or appropriate union representative.
-The Road Superintendent shall notify the aggrieved employee of his decision in writing, with a copy to the Union, not later than five (5) working days following the meeting date.
+The aggrieved employee shall present his grievance in writing to the appropriate supervisor of the appropriate supervisor shall obtain the facts concerning the alleged grievance and shall within five (5) working days of receipt of the written grievance conduct a meeting between himself, his representative, if needed, and the aggrieved employee.
+The aggrieved employee, at his request may be accompanied at this meeting by his union steward and/or appropriate union representative.
+The appropriate supervisor shall notify the aggrieved employee of his decision in writing, with a copy to the Union, not later than five (5) working days following the meeting date.